rmsolgi/TensorLearn/examples/README.md

 # TensorLearn

 TensorLearn is a Python library distributed on [Pypi](https://pypi.org) to implement tensor learning methods.

 This is a project under development.
-Yet, the available methods are final and functional.
+Yet, the available methods are functional.
 The requirment is [Numpy](https://numpy.org).

 ## Installation